techiediaries/blog/_posts/2017-04-04-server-side-swift-app-with-vapor-and-droplet.markdown

 First, we query all the contacts.
 Unfortunately, due to generics limitations in Swift, `Array`s cannot conform to `ResponseRepresentable`.
 It's necessary to create a `Node`, a new node dictionary and instantiate a JSON object with this dictionary to return the contacts as `Response`.

-Now let's test the endpoint.
+Now let's test the endpoint through the following command:

 ```
 curl -i -H "Content-Type: application/json" -X GET "localhost:8080/contacts/get"
 ```
-> Request all contacts
+The endpoint should successfully send John back to us.

 ```
 {